Bambarakanda Waterfall is known as the highest waterfall in Sri Lanka.

 On the top of the waterfall, there are some mini waterfalls on the top where we could get a bath once again.

 Those pools were not that deep and secured with rocks.
-Without a second thought again we got into the pool.
-Water was clear and clean, so once we finished bathing we filled up our bottles as well.
+Without a second thought again we got into the pool. the water was clear and clean, so once we finished bathing -we filled up our bottles as well.

 Since it was getting dark at the time we came down the waterfall again, we hurried to the forest.

 It was not too late, but with the mist, it was getting dark in the forest.
 It made us feel like we are in the middle of a horror movie.

 After climbing on the slippery road of the forest we reached the camping site of Bambarakanda waterfall.

 Its a couple of metes away from the waterfall.